NVIDIA/TransformerEngine/examples/jax/encoder/README.md

 1. This example inherits previous model parallelism example, but uses multiprocessing instead of single-program multiple-data (SPMD).
 It uses 1 GPU per process.

-2. The benefit of multiprocessing is to setup hardware affinity for GPUs, such as NUMA binding.
-It may help improve performance and stability.
+2. There is two main benefits of multiprocessing: support multi-node and to setup hardware affinity for GPUs, such as NUMA binding.
+Affinity may help improve performance and stability.
 Please refer to [Best Practices When Benchmarking CUDA Applications](https://www.nvidia.com/en-us/on-demand/session/gtcsiliconvalley2019-s9956/) for more details.

 3. The quick way to check system topology is to use `nvidia-smi`, for example:
    ```sh